For many, the concept of end-point assessment is still new.

 Over the last few weeks, we’ve published a series of articles looking at different assessment methods specified in the new assessment plans, and started to unpick what they look like in practice in the context of high-stakes end-point assessment.

-(If you’ve missed our earlier posts, here’s our introduction on how end-point assessment is shaping up, and insights into the professional discussion and presentation/showcase.
-The Institute for Apprenticeships is also starting to release early guidance on assessment methods too.)
+If you’ve missed our earlier posts, here’s our introduction on how end-point assessment is shaping up, and insights into the professional discussion, presentation/showcase, practical assessments, multiple choice tests, the interview and the status of portfolios.

-So, Welcome to Article #3, this week let’s tackle the Practical Assessment…
+Welcome to Article #7, this week (the last in our series), let’s tackle the Project…

 Advantages of this assessment method